-Angela Lin, a LinkedIn expert, consults on delivering qualified leads and referrals.
+In this episode, we talk to Angela Lin, who is a LinkedIn expert.
 Since 2010, she has helped clients grow their sales to professionals and management.
 She has created a system for reaching out to contacts and building relationships with them, which she shares in detail in this conversation.
+She also gives tips on how she was able to help her clients grow their sales to professional management owners and the Fortune 500.

 - [01:36] – Angela starts things off by offering us a glimpse into what LinkedIn really is.